- Warning: Late repayments can cause you serious money problems. For help, contact the government’s free money advice website, MoneyHelper.

 What can I do if something goes wrong?

 In most cases, your experience with Klarna will run smoothly.
-But on the off chance that you encounter a problem, check out Klarna’s list of FAQs.
+But on the off chance that you encounter a problem, check out Klarna’s list of frequently asked questions.
 Can’t find your question on there?
-Chat online with a member of the customer services team, or call 020 300 50833.
+Chat online with a member of the customer services team or call 020 300 50833.

 How many shoppers use Klarna?